uptane/uptane.github.io/people.md

 project since its inception, including original equipment manufacturers and third-party suppliers from the auto industry in the U.S. and Europe, representatives of government agencies, academics, and members of the open-source community.
-Here is a list of the primary in contributors to date, alphabetical order.
+Here is a list of the primary contributors to date, in alphabetical order.

 #### *Organizations*
 -------------
 * Advanced Telematic Systems
 * Automative Grade Linux
-* Department of Homeland Security (sponsor)
 * HERE Technologies
 * IEEE/ISTO
 * The Linux Foundation
 * NYU Tandon School of Engineering
 * Southwest Research Institute
 * University of Michigan Transportation Research Institute
+* U.S. Department of Homeland Security (sponsor)

 #### *Individuals*
 -------------